 When Europeans began arriving in North America in the late 1400s, they seized vast areas of land.
 But millions of people belonging to hundreds of unique cultures were already living there.

-In the centuries that followed, Native Americans tried to hold on to their lands by negotiating treaties.
+In the centuries that followed, Native Americans tried to hold on to their lands by negotiating .
 Despite that, White settlers pushed west, backed by the U.S. Army.
 Many Indigenous people died in the fighting.
 Millions of others were wiped out by diseases introduced by the Europeans.

 By 1880, many Tribes faced hunger and despair.
-Most Native Americans had been forced onto government-controlled reservations.
+Most Native Americans had been forced onto government-controlled .
 At the same time, thousands of Indigenous children were sent away to boarding schools.
 Many of the children were abused.
 They were forced to stop speaking their languages and practicing their customs.

 Today more than 9 million Native Americans from hundreds of diverse Tribes live in the U.S. Many are actively working to reclaim the land and cultures that were stripped away from them.

+Why is photojournalism important?
 Seeing is believing.
 A photograph can open a door for our imaginations to believe in something we haven’t previously been able to believe in.

 So many social movements have happened because of photojournalism.
 Photos end wars.
-Photos drive compassion to support nonprofits that help people who are hungry or starving.
+Photos drive compassion to support that help people who are hungry or starving.
 Photos can shape the course of history.

+How does your work help people understand society?
 Everywhere in this country, there are sad stories about how Native Americans lost their land and identity.
-There’s also a tremendous amount of inspiring stories in Indian Country, stories of profound resilience and cultural resurrection.
+There’s also a tremendous amount of inspiring stories in Indian Country, stories of profound and cultural .
 I hope that my work can help teach Native American values and the real history of our country.
 I hope it will inspire people to ask questions like: How can we be in better relationships with our Indigenous relatives?
 How can we take better care of the land?
 There is so much to learn from our Native American communities.

 Thompson Williams was the last living native tongue speaker of the Lovelock Paiute language.
 In tears, she told Matika Wilbur: “I am the only one left here that I can talk to.”

+How do you share your work?
 To promote Project 562, I’ve been to more than 200 schools.
 I’ve given away more than 15,000 books.
 I’m teaching educators how to use this book and overcome stereotypes in their classrooms.

+What do you like most about your job?
 I like the adventure of it.
 I want to be out in the world seeing new things.
 I want to be under the stars, listening to coyotes, eating traditional foods.
 There are so many great epic journeys left.
 And that’s really why I’m a journalist.

+What advice do you have for kids and teens interested in photojournalism?
 Well, I hope they do it.
 We need storytellers.
 We need people to speak truth to power.
 So I would say: Tell stories, tell honest stories.
 Whatever you want to do, whoever you want to be, you can do it.

 YOUR TURN